I have never been lost, but I will admit to being confused for several weeks.”

 Look below at these ideas for studying about Daniel Boone and about the colonial/frontier time periods.

 Copywork.
-Grab some quotes from here about Daniel Boone for copywork.
+Grab some quotes about Daniel Boone for copywork.

 Daniel Boone’s father was a blacksmith.
-Download a free .pdf that tells about the different jobs during the colonial period.
+Read about the different jobs during the colonial period.

 Learn about the food eaten during the colonial period.